Guides

 Broker's Tip: If you're borderline on qualifying, rapid rescoring can save your loan.
 It's worth every penny.

-Applying for credit = -5 to -10 points per inquiry.
+• Hard inquiries: -5 to -10 points per application

 What Doesn't Hurt Your Score